dtbkhanh/dtbkhanh.github.io/_posts/2025-05-28-bibitor-inventory-sales-analysis.md

 <!-----------------#-#----------------->
 <img src="/assets/images/Screenshot_Bibitor_02_MAC.png" alt="Vendor Inventory Insights" width="800"/>

-Beyond tracking inventory movement, understanding its true cost is paramount for accurate financial reporting and pricing strategies.
-This section leverages the Moving Average Cost (MAC) method (introduced in <a href="#2-4-MAC">Section 2.4</a>) to detect cost variances.
+Beyond tracking inventory movement, understanding its true cost is essential for accurate financial reporting and pricing.
+This section applies the Moving Average Cost (MAC) method (which we discussed earlier in <a href="#2-4-MAC">Section 2.4</a>) to identify any cost differences.

-- **Inventory Cost Variance:** The bar chart “Top Products by Inventory Cost Variance” identifies items with the largest gaps between their recorded cost and MAC.
-Products like 69_MOUNTMEND_20063 and 38_GOULCREST_20063 show notable differences (e.g., $1.83K), signaling potential data errors or unexpected price shifts that warrant investigation to ensure correct inventory valuation.
+- **Inventory Cost Variance:** The bar chart “Top Products by Inventory Cost Variance” helps us spot items with the biggest differences between their recorded cost and their calculated MAC.
+Products like 69_MOUNTMEND_20063 and 38_GOULCREST_20063 show notable differences (e.g., $1.83K).
+These differences mightindicate data issues or unexpected price changes that need investigation to ensure our inventory is valued correctly.
-- **Cost Alignment Check:** The scatter plot “Recorded vs. MAC per Product” visually compares recorded costs to MAC across products.
-Most products align well (near the diagonal), while outliers indicate inconsistencies that could impact profitability and require review.
+- **Cost Alignment Check:** The scatter plot “Recorded vs. MAC per Product” compares recorded costs to MAC for all products.
+Most products fall close to the diagonal line, meaning their costs align well.
+Any outliers on this chart signal inconsistencies that could impact profitability and require further review.

 <!-----------------#-#----------------->
 ### 📝 Summary
 <!-----------------#-#----------------->
 This comprehensive dashboard provides an integrated view of Bibitor's inventory dynamics.
-It highlights not only product sales velocity, problematic slow-movers, and performance drivers by vendor and store, but also crucial insights into inventory cost accuracy.
-By visually exposing movement trends, efficiency bottlenecks, and potential valuation discrepancies, this powerful tool empowers Bibitor to optimize inventory levels, refine procurement, ensure financial integrity, and ultimately enhance overall profitability.
+It highlights product sales velocity, slow-moving items, and key performance drivers by vendor and store.
+It also provides important insights into inventory cost accuracy.
+By visualizing movement trends, efficiency issues, and valuation gaps, the dashboard helps Bibitor optimize inventory, refine purchasing, ensure financial accuracy, and improve overall profitability.

 <!--===========================================================================-->
 <!-------------------------***** FINAL TAKEWAYS *****---------------------------->